Corrosion under insulation

 Corrosion under insulation (CUI) is a severe form of localized external corrosion that occurs in carbon and low alloy steel equipment that has been insulated.
 This form of corrosion occurs when water is absorbed by or collected in the insulation.
 The equipment begins to corrode as it is exposed to water and oxygen.
 CUI is common in refineries and process plants that typically operate equipment at high temperatures.

-Corrosion is at its worst where thermal cycling occurs.
+Corrosion occurs where there is thermal cycling.
 In this instance the moist condenses back on to the core material until it is flashed off when the plant is brought back into operation.